mendix/docs/content/developerportal/collaborate/documents.md

 ## 2 Actions

-You can perform the actions described below via the buttons on your app project's *Documents* page.
-To select an existing document, click the checkbox in front of the document name to select it.
+You can perform the actions described below via the buttons on your app project's **Documents** page.
+To select an existing document, click the check box in front of the document name to select it.

 ### 2.1 Uploading a File